dell/cosi/docs/features/objectscale.md

 ### Bucket Claim

+`BucketClaim` represents a claim to provision a `Bucket`.
 The following is a sample manifest for creating a BucketClaim resource:

 ```yaml
 kind: BucketClaim